HotPatcher: A open source UE resource hot patching tool

 • Supported World Composition.

-• Optimized code, fixed compilation issues in 4.27.
+• Optimized the code, fixed compilation issues in 4.27.

-In HotPatcher/Mods, new packaging and resource management modes can be developed based on HotPatcher, making full use of HotPatcher’s framework functions to expand more features:
+In HotPatcher/Mods, new packaging and resource management modes can be developed based on HotPatcher, fully leveraging the framework functions of HotPatcher for more feature expansion:

-And so on, to achieve genuine customization based on actual business needs.
+And so on, achieving true customization based on actual business needs.

 Module Expansion Example